Skip to main content

 Roles

-A role is named a set of actions, that one can perform.
+A role is a named set of actions that one can perform.
 Roles in the system should mirror real-life responsibilities, like "External viewers" or "Data Stewards".

 We are adding a few predefined Roles to the list, but you can manage all of them.